TravHaran/premium_algo_100_cpp/README.md

 - [x] 1086.
 High Five
 - [x] 1167.
 Minimum Cost to Connect Sticks
 - [x] 1057.
 Campus Bikes
+- [x] 358.
+Rearrange String k Distance Apart
 ### binary search
 - [x] 1228.
 Missing Number In Arithmetic Progression
 - [x] 1060.
 Missing Element in Sorted Array
+- [x] 1533.
+Find the Index of the Large Integer
+- [x] 1150.
+Check If a Number Is Majority Element in a Sorted Array